kganesh1999/graphs_DSA/README.md

-# graphs_DSA
+# Graphs DSA

-This repo has the implementation of Graph data structure and widely applied algorithms for tasks like finding shortest path, cycle detection, MST snd so on following OOPS paradigm.
+This repo has the implementation of Graph data structure with function developed by classic graph algorithms to perform tasks like finding shortest path, cycle detection, MST and so on.
+The code implementation followed OOPS design pattern for better encapsulation, reusability and readability.